Here’s what was discussed during the October 20 Team Kentucky update - NewsBreak

 National Crime Prevention Month

 Lt.
 Governor Coleman also highlighted that October is National Crime Prevention Month and encouraged Kentuckians to reflect on the work of public safety officers serving their communities.
-The lieutenant governor highlighted the administration’s efforts in preventing crime since taking office.Reward offered after Kentucky police officer’s memorial trashed
+The lieutenant governor highlighted the administration’s efforts in preventing crime since taking office.Smashing pumpkins light the night in a Louisville park

 “We have provided grant money to organizations and communities to purchase equipment and hire additional personnel,” Lt.
 Governor Coleman said.
 “We have expanded access to resources to improve the safety of our peace officers while they are on the job – like with body cameras for the first time in history for the state police.
 We increased the training stipend for officers – ensuring that they not only receive some of the best training in the nation but can provide for their family.”